Outdoor Fun

 Explore the Corinthian Room during your visit.
 Photo Credit: Caverns of Sonora

-The land under Texas is full of holes and lots ot them.
-It is estimated that 13,000 caves, sinkholes and springs can be found underground in Texas.
-Only a handful of the caves are Show Caves or developed caves with organized tours.
-The remaining are located on private property.
+Texas is full of holes, and lots ot them.
+With limestone underground, it is estimated that 13,000 caves, sinkholes and springs are underground in Texas.
+However, only a handful are Show Caves or developed caves with regular organized tours.
+There are countless others that only wildlife know about.
 Here are the best caves in Texas, including two caves with wild cave tours.

 10 Best Caves in Texas